google/neuroglancer/docs/user-guide/annotations.rst

      - :kbd:`Ctrl` + :si-icon:`material/mouse-right-click-outline` right-click
    * - Move an annotation point
      - :kbd:`Alt` + :si-icon:`material/mouse-left-click-outline` left-click-drag
+   * - Reorder an annotation in the list (local annotations)
+     - :kbd:`Alt` + :si-icon:`material/mouse-left-click-outline` left-click-drag on a list entry
    * - Delete an annotation
      - :kbd:`Ctrl` + :kbd:`Alt` + :si-icon:`material/mouse-right-click-outline` right-click
    * - Undo last annotation point (during multi-point placement)
      - :kbd:`Backspace`
+   * - Finish polyline annotation
+     - :kbd:`Enter` or place a new point at the same position as the previous one

 .. _annotation-custom-hotkeys: